arielgee/Sage-Like/.misc/tasks.md

 ---

 ## Next
-* feed-item desc toolips time and colors
+* feed-item desc tooltips time and colors
 * in dark mode the options page looks bad
 * menu hotkeys must check that the ctrl/alt/shift are NOT pressed
 * support feed entries from https://www.kill-the-newsletter.com/ that provide HTML content Instead of links.
 WHERE IN THE BOOKMARK???